Generating crossmodal gene expression from cancer histopathology improves multimodal AI predictions: RESULTS

-To add explainability, we compare the co-attention maps between transcriptomic data and the corresponding WSI patches, obtained using real and synthesized gene expression levels.
-TCGA-GBMLGG obtains a Spearman correlation of 0.939 and MAE of 2.07 and TCGA-KIRC obtains a Speraman correlation of 0.851 and MAE of 0.59 (Figures \ref{fig_res}.a.iv, \ref{fig_res}.b.iv and supplementary Table \ref{result_coattn}).
-A higher correlation with a high corresponding MAE would denote that the range of co-attention values is large for the particular gene group but the co-attention map is still correlated.
-For both cohorts, co-attention maps attributing to oncogenes are most correlated followed by tumour suppressor genes and transcription factor genes (Figures \ref{fig_res}.a.iv, \ref{fig_res}.b.iv and supplementary Table \ref{result_coattn}).
-Oncogenes usually drive cell division and survival, thus promoting cancer, inactivation of tumour suppressor genes can lead to cancer by failing to regulate uncontrolled cell growth \cite{hallmark}, so the general co-attention observations above are not unexpected, although a rigorous inference would need a detailed analysis of gene set functional significance, which is outside the scope of this work.
+To add explainability, we next study how transcriptomic data co-attends to the corresponding WSI patched.
+We compare the co-attention maps obtained using real and synthesized gene expression levels using Spearman correlation coefficient and normalized mean absolute error (nMAE).
+A higher correlation with a high corresponding nMAE would denote that the range of co-attention values is large for the particular gene group but the co-attention map is still correlated.
+TCGA-GBMLGG obtains a correlation of 0.939 and nMAE of 0.043, TCGA-KIRC obtains a correlation of 0.851 and nMAE of 0.063, TCGA-UCEC obtains a correlation of 0.997 and nMAE of 0.022, TCGA-BRCA obtains a correlation of 0.992 and nMAE of 0.014, CPTAC-GBM obtains a correlation of 0.993 and nMAE of 0.013, and CPTAC-UCEC obtains a correlation of 0.998 and nMAE of 0.021 over all gene groups (Figure \ref{fig_dist_res}.b.i).
+These significantly high correlation values (Spearman correlation $p$-value $<0.05$) and low nMAEs between co-attention maps for real and synthesized transcriptomic data explains the reason for no significant difference between using the same for gradation and survival risk estimation across cohorts and datasets (Wilcoxon ranksum test $p$-value $>0.05$, ANOSIM test $p$-value $>0.05$, Supplementary Table \ref{s-result_main}).
+For all cohorts, co-attention maps attributing to oncogenes are most correlated with a low nMAE, followed by transcription factor genes and tumour suppressor genes (Figures \ref{fig_dist_res}.b.ii, \ref{fig_dist_res}.b.iii).
+Oncogenes usually drive cell division and survival, thus promoting cancer.
+Inactivation of tumour suppressor genes can lead to cancer by failing to regulate uncontrolled cell growth \cite{hallmark}.
+So the general co-attention observations above are not unexpected, although a rigorous inference would need a detailed analysis of gene set functional significance, which is outside the scope of this work.